archan937/lock-o-motion/README.md

     (main)> 2013-02-13 01:21:39.888 Just Awesome[59028:c07] lotion.rb:17:in `require:': cannot load such file -- pathname.so (LoadError)
       from core_ext.rb:39:in `require:'

+#### With mocking

-When we do have the `HTTParty` mock to our availability, we can just leave the code as is and get a console output like this:
+When we do have the `HTTParty` mock available, we can just leave the code as is and get a console output like this:

     1.9.3 paulengel:just_awesome $ rake
          Build ./build/iPhoneSimulator-6.1-Development